samsta/XoneK2/README.md

 # XoneK2-DJ

+⚠️This is unlikely to be useful to anyone else (yet) as it is still early days, and it'll only work on MacOS

-This is an Ableton Live remote script for the Allen &amp; Heath Xone:K2 audio interface/MIDI controller, targeted at DJing
+This is an Ableton Live remote script for the Allen &amp; Heath Xone:K2 audio interface/MIDI controller, targeted at DJing, combined with an enhanced music file browser for Ableton Live

 ## How to install